How NOT To Pitch A Blogger

 I mean I thought we make it pretty obvious about how to contact individuals as we all have ways to contact each author at the end of each post and a whole “about us” section with a little detail about each of us.
 Bottom line is we are hard not to recognize on this site and this person simply didn’t do ANY homework to try and identify and talk to any of us directly.
 We talk a whole lot about social media on this site so I guess we just kind of would expect PR people to at least know something about one of us?
 Am I asking to much here?

-What is even more surprising is that that looking at the corporate website they have a clean professional looking website (although watch out Nick the whole site is designed in tables instead of divs) that looks mostly well optimized (from an SEO/usability perspective), clear CTAs, and even a corporate blog (although it does look a little mechanical in the fact that posts are written exactly every seven days and the pictures all look straight from iStockPhoto).
+What is even more surprising is that that looking at the corporate website they have a clean professional looking website (although watch out Associate Directorthe whole site is designed in tables instead of divs) that looks mostly well optimized (from an SEO/usability perspective), clear CTAs, and even a corporate blog (although it does look a little mechanical in the fact that posts are written exactly every seven days and the pictures all look straight from iStockPhoto).

 Right Ways To Pitch A Blogger